Think Safety First

 Information booths are located inside the main gates.
 Stop by and ask for a schedule.
 There is a map inside, and a day specific schedule on the cover.
 The staff can direct you to events and answer your questions.

 There are benches scattered throughout the grounds.
 A wonderful rest spot is Founders Park, adjacent to the Horse Show Area.
-It has lots of shade and benches and you can watch exhibitors in the schooling ring.
+It has lots of shade and benches and you can watch exhibitors in the show rings.

 Lost & Found